protobox/protobox/README.md

 ## Contributing ##

+Check out our [roadmap](http://getprotobox.com/docs/roadmap) for upcoming features and how to help.

 Use [GitHub Issues](https://github.com/protobox/protobox/issues) to file a bug report or new feature request.
 Please open a issue prior to opening a pull request to make sure it is something we can merge.
 The roadmap can be determined by looking at issues tagged as `featured request`.

 ## Help! ##